ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-18-iran-retaliates-ppi-hot-fomc-decision.md

 ## Bottom Line | The Worst Possible FOMC Backdrop

 The Fed meets today in what may be the most impossible policy environment since Volcker.
 On one side: PPI at +0.7% MoM, core at 3.9%, Brent at $106, and producer inflation accelerating before the oil shock even fully hits consumer prices.
 On the other: a two-front war (Iran + Lebanon), US embassy under drone attack, 1 million displaced in Lebanon, consumer sentiment at 2026 lows (55.5), and an economy showing clear signs of deceleration in the Beige Book and continuing claims.
-Powell cannot cut — 3.9% core PPI makes that impossible.
-Powell cannot hike — the economy is already slowing.
+Powell cannot cut, 3.9% core PPI makes that impossible.
+Powell cannot hike, the economy is already slowing.
 He can only hold and hope.
 The dot plot and his language are the only degrees of freedom.
 If he says "stagflation," the floor drops.
 If he says "temporary supply disruption," the market may not believe him.
 Position defensively into 2:00 PM.
 Own energy, gold, defence.
 Reduce rate-sensitive growth.
 Do not initiate new positions before the decision.
 MU and FDX report after the close; that is the next opportunity to act on fundamentals.

 ---